Diocese of Saint Cloud

 The Diocese of Saint Cloud (Dioecesis Sancti Clodoaldi) is a diocese of the Catholic Church in central Minnesota in the United States.
 It is a suffragan diocese of the metropolitan Archdiocese of Saint Paul and Minneapolis.
 Its mother church is the Cathedral of St. Mary in St. Cloud.
 The diocese's patron saint is St. Clodoald.
-Patrick Neary has been bishop since 2023.
+Patrick Neary has been the bishop since 2023.

 Territory

 The Diocese of Saint Cloud covers Benton, Douglas, Grant, Isanti, Kanabec, Mille Lacs, Morrison, Otter Tail, Pope, Sherburne, Stearns, Stevens, Todd, Traverse, Wadena, and Wilkin counties.

 History

-1800 to 1888
+1800 to 1870

 Central Minnesota went through several Catholic jurisdictions before the Vatican erected the Diocese of Saint Cloud: